FirebaseExtended/firepad/docs/index.md

       background-color: #f62; /* dark orange background */
     }
 {% endhighlight %}

-The toolbar and other aspects can also be customized.
-Take a look at firepad.css for a starting point.

 <div class="emphasis-box">Firepad is also great for editing markdown, code, and just about anything else.
 Check out the <a href="../examples/">examples page</a> for more embedding examples.</div>